HPS906 - Clinical Placement and Case Analysis 1

 Assessment task 2: Presentation of logbook of all days of observational placement (including pre-clinical workshops) to the Unit Chair within 21 days of completion the observational days

-Assessment task 3: Satisfactory report outlining professional and ethical competence of the student from the Placement Supervisor
+Assessment task 3: Satisfactory report outlining professional and ethical competence of the student from the Placement Supervisor (completion of the placement)

 Assessment task 4: Satisfactory case report (approximately 4000 words) written by the student and submitted to the University Supervisor within 21 days of completion of placement